slsa-framework/slsa-github-generator/BYOB.md

 #### Update TCA

-The next thing to do is to [remove the feature that uploads assets to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78), frmo the existing Action.
+The next thing to do is to [_not_ uploads asset to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78) within the existing Action.
 Next, let's update the TCA to securely share the built artifacts with the TRW.
-(The TRW will later be updated to upload / publish the artifacts).
+(The TRW will later be updated to publish the artifacts).

 - [Generate a random value](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L73-L78) to unique name your artifact.
 This is necessary to avoid name collisions if multiple builders run concurrently.
 This could be concurrent runs of our builder, or someone else's builder.
 - [Create a folder with all the generated artifacts](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L80-L90).
 In our case, we build a single artifact.